Russell Cicerone: Professional

 On January 17, 2017, Cicerone was selected in the fourth round, 76th overall, of the 2017 MLS SuperDraft by Portland Timbers.
 Cicerone joined United Soccer League side Portland Timbers 2 on March 17, 2017.

 Cicerone was announced to join USL side FC Cincinnati on November 21, 2017.

 On December 16, 2018, Cicerone joined USL side Saint Louis FC ahead of their 2019 season.

 Following Saint Louis FC folding at the end of the 2020 season, Cicerone joined USL Championship side Pittsburgh Riverhounds SC on December 17, 2020.

 On December 2, 2022, Cicerone was announced as a new signing for USL Championship side Sacramento Republic ahead of the 2023 season.

 Personal life

-At the University of Buffalo, Cicerone's academic major was biomedical sciences.
+At the University at Buffalo, Cicerone's academic major was biomedical sciences.
 Cicerone has an older sister, Anina, who also majored in biomedical sciences.
 She attended Western Michigan University, where she was a regular starter on the women's soccer team.

 Cicerone is of Italian descent through his paternal grandfather.